Attorney’s Fee Provisions a Danger Sign in Breach of Contract Cases

 There are several points on this topic worthy of discussion.
 Firstly, when entering into a contract do not accept an attorney’s fee provision as boilerplate.
 It is a material condition of the contract that should be negotiable.
 Many breach of contract litigation attorneys advise against attorney’s fee provisions in most situations because such provisions can greatly increase the risks of potential litigation.
 At a minimum such provisions require careful thought before a party agrees to such.
 While an attorney’s fee provision can sweeten the “thrill of victory,” it also exacerbates the “agony of defeat.”
 And defeat is always possible in any lawsuit; there are few sure things in a courtroom, however meritorious one side’s case may seem.

-If you are involved in a breach of contract dispute, Buffington Law Firm’s breach of contract attorneys have decades of experience in dealing with such matters.
+If you are involved in a breach of contract dispute, breach of contract attorneys at Buffington Law Firm have decades of experience in dealing with such matters.
 We invite you to call us for a free legal consultation.
 In all consultations you will speak directly with an experienced breach of contract trial attorney.
 All calls are completely confidential, are protected by attorney-client privilege, and there is never any obligation.